How might we visualize the emotional process of revisiting our past selves—toward empathy and closure?

 _Artboard%202.png)

-Many people think my project is about a story that has not been delivered to those who passed away.
-However, this project is not only about people who passed away, but also about people who feel that there is no tomorrow without those they have lost.
+Many people assume the project is about messages left unsaid to those who have passed away.
+But this project is not only about those who are gone—it is also about those left behind, who feel that there is no tomorrow without the people they’ve lost.

-In this trailer, I wanted to show the story of the people who left.
-Those who have experienced a sense of loss are still dwelling in the past moments, experiencing objects that remind them of those who passed away.
+In this trailer, I wanted to share the story of those left behind.
+People who have experienced loss often dwell in past moments, holding onto objects that remind them of loved ones.

 .png)